 When you reach the end of the Gedempte Gracht (or actually, that would be the beginning of the street according to the house numbers) there is a fresh seafood kiosk – Vishandel de Boer.
 We recommend trying the traditional Dutch food – ‘Haring’ – slightly brined herring sprinkled with chopped onions.
 (Read more about Dutch foods in 20 Foods to try in the Netherlands)

 There is also a small playground with water features near the fish kiosk.
-So, while you enjoy Dutch herring, your kids can play with water nearby.
+If you’re travelling with kids, it could be a nice short stop for them to play while you’re enjoying Dutch herring.

 De Dam central square